No-win situation

-A no-win situation or lose–lose situation is an outcome of a negotiation, conflict or challenging circumstance in which all parties are worse off.
+A no-win situation is a situation that, from a standpoint of a party or multiple parties, cannot result in success.
+This may be an unwinnable state for one actor or a lose–lose situation, an outcome of a negotiation, conflict or challenging circumstance in which all parties are worse off.
+(If one actor has only losing choices, those options may also be described as lose-lose.)
 It is an alternative to a win–win or outcome in which one party wins.
 Arbitration or mediation may be used to avoid no-win outcomes and find more satisfactory results.

 In game theory

 In game theory, a "no-win" situation is a circumstance in which no player benefits from any outcome, hence ultimately losing the match.
 This may be because of any or all of the following: